tjoyner/ofvioletsandlicorice/chapter1.md

 "I only need a large salad," said Daniel, "and a bottle of non-carbonated mineral water."

 "You came to Piedmont for fasting, eh?"
-Silvio asked cheerfully, [taking the liberty of a familiarlity that he instinctively knew was possible](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#permettendosi): the Frenchman had a blue gaze and an amiable smile.
+Silvio asked cheerfully, [assuming a familiarity that he instinctively knew was possible](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#permettendosi): the Frenchman had a blue gaze and an amiable smile.
 And in fact, Daniel smiled.

 "No no," he said, "it's that I'm a little overweight and I can only do this in the morning.
 I'll make up for it tonight."